-What U.S. Rep. Mark Pocan saw in Texas
+What Mark Pocan saw in Texas

-U.S. Rep. Mark Pocan joined a group of lawmakers over the weekend and toured immigration detention centers in south Texas where children are being separated from their parents.
+U.S. Rep. Mark Pocan, at left, joined a group of lawmakers over the weekend and toured immigration detention centers in south Texas where children are being separated from their parents.

 After spending the weekend touring the detention centers in Texas where immigrant children are being held away from their parents, U.S. Rep. Mark Pocan has no qualms about comparing the Trump administration’s policy of separating families to Nazi-era Germany.
 “That’s the only time I know of in recent history that this kind of thing has been done,” the Madison Democrat tells Isthmus.
 “To separate mothers and fathers, children and parents, brothers and sisters, has absolutely nothing to do with American values.”